FAIR Fine Art Checklist

 • What if I do not know what kind of plastic the sleeve or album uses?
 That is common.
 Clear photos of the album style, page construction, texture, flexibility, haze, labels, and any packaging are usually enough for a specialist to make an initial routing judgment.

 • Can FAIR review this kind of storage problem online first?
 Often yes.
-A strong packet of album-context photos, close-ups of the sticking or off-gassing clues, and a short storage-history note is usually enough for a FAIR photograph specialist to decide whether conservation caution should come before full appraisal.
+Album-context photos, close-ups of sticking or off-gassing clues, and a short storage-history note are usually enough for FAIR to decide whether conservation caution should come before full appraisal.